rolancon/confetti/README.md

 ### Graph databases

 Graph databases have many similarities with triple stores.
 They model relations between terms.
 But instead of only 3 (potentially nested) terms in a triple, they can be of arbitrary length.
-Furthermore, the terms (_nodes_ in graph terminology) can be annotated with a label or key-value pairs.
-Also, the paths between nodes (_edges_ in graph terminology) can be annotated with a label or key-value pairs.
+Furthermore, the terms (_nodes_ in graph terminology) can be labeled or annotated with key-value pairs.
+Also, the paths between nodes (_edges_ in graph terminology) can be labeled or annotated with key-value pairs.
 Lastly, the edges between the nodes can be either simple or directed.

+A directed graph with three nodes, without labels and annotations, is very much like a triple:

+    a.b.c

+but they can go be extended beyond three nodes:

+    a.b.c.d

+The last node in a graph path can be labelled or annotated with a section header:
+A graph where the c node has a label:

+    [a.b.c]
+    label

+or an annotation for the c node:

+    [a.b.c]
+    key = value

+To anotate a node which is not the end node, add the path to the node to be annotated to a section header:

+    [a.b]
+    key-for-b = some-value

+If the above annotation appears in a Confetti file in addition to the previous annotation, then they are additive, meaning both b and c nodes will get an annotation.
+This process can be repeated for any node that needs a label or annotation.

+Annotations are part of a set (relation), therefore there can be more than one:

+    [a.b]
+    key-for-b = some-value
+    another-key-for-b = another-value

+Trees can also be constructed as graphs, just like in document stores:

+    [a.b]

+    [.c]
+    e = value1

+    [.d]
+    f = value2

+The difference with trees is that nodes in graphs can connect back to other nodes:

+    [a.b]
+    c.e
+    d.e

+Here nodes c and d branch off (as in a tree), but then connect back common node e.

+Nodes can also connect to themselves:

+    a.a